Day four off the tourist trail in Northern Vietnam

 It’s women who haul the sheets outside to dry, set them in the drying racks, haul them back inside, and bundle them into enormous stacks.
 Unlike the men working the saw, the women are clearly uncomfortable with our presence and I wonder why.
 Is it just shyness?
 Embarrassment about the fact that they work here?
 Concern about how they look?
 Fear that a manager is watching

-Despite working in what is essentially an open-air factory, most of the women here are dressed in the casual clothing of young women in Saigon or Hanoi, with comfortable pants and colorful modern tops.
+Despite working in what is essentially an open-air factory, most of the women here are dressed in the casual dress clothing of young women in Saigon or Hanoi, with comfortable pants and colorful modern tops.
 I wonder how they look so stylish while working at such a physically demanding job.
 But more than that, I wonder if they are proud to have a job here or if this was their last resort when other options ran out.

 Walking amid the palms in a Black Dao Village